Woman flags down undercover officers, gets arrested for prostitution

 Detectives were conducting an undercover follow up investigation related to numerous prostitution complaints in and around a hotel at the corner of Airline Highway and Harry Drive.
 While driving in the area on Tuesday, police were stopped by Deborah Lachney.

-Authorities say Lanchney asked if she could get in the vehicle.
-Once inside, Lancheny offered to perform a sexual service for $40.
+Authorities say Lachney asked if she could get in the vehicle.
+Once inside, Lacheny offered to perform a sexual service for $40.
 At that point, the officers identified themselves as law enforcement.

 Lachney was booked into the EBR Parish Prison on a charge of prostitution.